oracle-livelabs/database/23cfree/chance-js/chance-js.md

     ```
     ![Image alt text](images/lab2_task3_step3.png "_")

-4. Now that you're connected as `hol23c`, run
+4. Now that you're connected as `hol23c`, run SET DEFINE OFF.
+This will prevent substitution issues since we are using PL/SQL since '&' creates issues with script
     ```
     <copy>
     SET DEFINE OFF